VivekaAryan/Reddit-Data-Pipeline/README.md

 - Python version 3.9 or higher.
 - Understanding of __PRAW: the Python Reddit API Wrapper__.

+## Detailed Workflow
+### 1. Setting up Apache Airflow with Celery Backend and Postgres
+Create a ```docker-compose.yaml``` file to define, configure, and manage multi-container Docker application.
+The file sets up a complete Apache Airflow environment with PostgreSQL and Redis as dependencies, and defines various services for initializing, running the webserver, scheduler, and worker processes.
+This setup is useful for orchestrating complex workflows and data pipelines using Airflow.

+#### 1.1.
+YAML Anchor
+Defines a common configuration for Airflow services.
+This helps avoid duplication by allowing the same configuration to be referenced in multiple places.
+The key elements are:

+- ```build```: Specifies the build context and Dockerfile for building the custom Airflow image.
+- ```image```: Specifies the custom Airflow image to use.
+- ```env_file```: Specifies the environment file to use for Airflow.
+- ```volumes```: Mounts directories from the host machine to directories within the Airflow container.
+- ```depends_on```: Specifies that the Airflow services depend on the PostgreSQL and Redis services.

+#### 1.2.
+Services
+This section defines various services using Docker images.
+Each service represents a container.
+Services include:

+- ```postgres```: PostgreSQL database container with environment variables for user, password, database name, and port mapping.
+- ```redis```: Redis database container with port mapping.
+- ```airflow-init```: Initializes Airflow by installing dependencies, initializing the database, and starting Airflow.
+It uses the common configuration defined by the YAML anchor.
+- ```airflow-webserver```: Runs the Airflow webserver, exposing it on port 8080.
+Uses the common configuration.
+- ```airflow-scheduler```: Runs the Airflow scheduler, using the common configuration.
+- ```airflow-worker```: Runs an Airflow worker using Celery, with the common configuration.

+A brief on the tools used:
+- __Redis__: Redis (Remote Dictionary Server) is an open-source, in-memory data structure store that can be used as a database, cache, and message broker.
+    - __Utilization__:
+        - __Task Queue Management__: When using CeleryExecutor, Airflow uses Redis to queue tasks that need to be executed by workers.
+Redis handles the messages (tasks) efficiently due to its in-memory nature, allowing quick enqueue and dequeue operations.
+        - __Scalability__: Redis helps in scaling the task execution by distributing tasks among multiple worker nodes.
+As tasks are queued in Redis, they can be pulled and executed by any available worker.In the project, Redis was used as a message broker to manage communication between different components of the Airflow system.

+- __PostgreSQL__: PostgreSQL is a powerful, open-source, object-relational database system.
+In Airflow, PostgreSQL is typically used as the metadata database to store information about the state of tasks, workflows, users, and other operational data necessary for Airflow's functioning.
+    - __Utilization__:
+        - __State Management__: All state information about DAGs (Directed Acyclic Graphs), task instances, and their execution status are stored in the PostgreSQL database.
+This includes scheduling information, task start and end times, and execution results.
+        - __User Management__: PostgreSQL stores user data and access control information, including user roles and permissions.
+        - __Configuration Storage__: Various configuration settings and connections (to external systems) defined in Airflow are also stored in the PostgreSQL database.

+- __Celery__: Celery is an open-source, distributed task queue system.
+It is designed to handle the execution of tasks asynchronously, allowing for scalable and distributed processing.
+Celery is often used in conjunction with message brokers like Redis or RabbitMQ and a results backend like PostgreSQL to manage and coordinate task execution.
+    - __Utilization__:
+        - __Task Execution__: Celery workers pick up tasks from the Redis queue, execute them, and then report the results back to the PostgreSQL database.
+        - __Concurrency__: Multiple Celery workers can run in parallel, each capable of executing different tasks simultaneously, thus improving the throughput of the Airflow system.
+        - __Fault Tolerance__: Celery handles task retries and failures, providing robustness to the workflow execution.
+If a worker fails to execute a task, Celery can reassign the task to another worker.

 ## Contribution
 Contributions, suggestions, and bug reports are welcome!
 Please follow the standard GitHub practices for pull requests and issue tracking.